nancynaguib/imaging-python/README.md

 3- A code for adding/averaging all images to one image for each projection

-4-A code for creating a mask images for different sample regions and divide them by the stack of images
+4- A code for creating a mask images for different sample regions and divide them by the stack of images

+5- A code to plot data before and after correction

 These are the scripts that may be needed to correct the neutron imaging data before further anaylsis